mkaminsky11/rmdr/README.md

 # rmdr

 [![npm version](https://badge.fury.io/js/rmdr.svg)](https://badge.fury.io/js/rmdr)

-Quickly make reminders in the terminal
+Quickly make reminders in the terminal for **Linux and OSX**.
+Reminders are displayed in all open user terminals using the unix `wall` command.

 #### Installation
 ```